bithive/esi-ruby/docs/MailApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::MailApi.new
+api_instance = Esi::MailApi.new

 character_id = 56 # Integer | An EVE character ID

-contents = EsiRuby::PutCharactersCharacterIdMailMailIdContents.new # PutCharactersCharacterIdMailMailIdContents | Data used to update the mail
+contents = Esi::PutCharactersCharacterIdMailMailIdContents.new # PutCharactersCharacterIdMailMailIdContents | Data used to update the mail

 mail_id = 56 # Integer | An EVE mail ID